Alfresco/docs-alfresco/process-automation/latest/model/connectors/index.md

 See [triggers]({% link process-automation/latest/model/triggers.md %}) for further details on creating event criteria based on connectors.

-Connector events contain a set of input and output parameters.
+Connector events contain a set of input and output parameters and the definition of the content of the event.
 Input parameters can be used to define a pattern for when an event should be created and output parameters can be used as values within a trigger action.

 The properties for input and output parameters are: